oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 ### **Introduction**
 As we've seen while Prometheus can gather lots of data, it is not exactly the most powerful visualization mechanism.

 Grafana on the other hand is a very powerful open source visualization engine and it can take data from many sources, including Prometheus.
 The core engine of Grafana is Open source.
-However some of the additional component features (for example specific dashboard configurations, plugins for graph types etc.) are not open source and are chargable.
+However some of the additional component features (for example specific dashboard configurations, plugins for graph types etc.) are not open source and are chargeable.

 For this lab we will use a small subset of the open source features only.